how often should you blog.

+Did you know that millions of new blog posts are published every day?
 That’s thousands of blog posts published every minute!
-With all this new content being published every day, it’s no wonder bloggers are asking themselves, “How often should I blog?”.
+With all this new content being published daily, it’s totally reasonable to ask yourself, “How often should I blog?”.

-The number of posts you publish depends on several factors, including your schedule, your topic, your blog length, and overall goal for your target audience.
-In this article, we’ll take a look at how often to blog and share some tips for finding (and maintaining!) the right frequency for your blog.
+The number of posts you publish depends on several factors, including your niche, schedule, topic, blog length, and overall target audience goals.

 How Often Should You Blog?

 This is the million-dollar question for any blogger.
 Do a quick search online, and you’ll find just as many answers.
 Brian Dean of Backlinko says he gets over 200k unique visitors to his blog every month, and he publishes a new post roughly every 4-6 weeks.
-At the other extreme, some blogs publish multiple posts per day.
+On the other hand, some blogs publish multiple posts per day.

 Deciding on how often to blog depends on your end goals for your site.